Some anecdotes and trivia about driving on the left

 - Myanmar (formerly Burma) was a British colony until 1948, and drove on the left until 1970, when it changed sides.
-It is said that in 1970 the ruler of the country at that time, General Ne Win, ordered everyone to start driving on the right side of the road, on the advice of a wizard.
+It is said that the ruler of the country at that time, dictator General Ne Win, ordered everyone to start driving on the right side of the road.
 However, virtually every vehicle is right-hand-drive, since there are still many old cars and buses driving around and almost all the modern cars are second-hand imports from Japan.
 You can still even see old traffic lights in downtown Rangoon on the wrong side of the road.

 Location of the steering wheel

 Almost always, in countries where one drives on the right-hand side of the road, the cars are built so that the driver sits on the left-hand side of the car.
 Conversely, driving on the left-hand side of the road usually implies that the driver’s seat is on the right-hand side of the car.
 It used to be different, though.

 - All early automobiles in the USA (driving on the right-hand side of the road) were right-hand-drive, following the practice established by horse-drawn carriages.
 They changed to left-hand-drive in the early 1900s as it was decided that it was more practical to have the driver seated near the centreline of the road, both to judge the space available when passing oncoming cars, and to allow front-seat passengers to get out of the car onto the pavement instead of into the middle of the street.

 - Ford changed to left-hand-drive in the 1908 model year.
 A Ford catalogue from 1908 explains the benefits of placing the controls on the left side of the car: